guybedford/chomp-extensions/docs/npm.md

 # Customize the package manager if desired
 [env]
 PACKAGE_MANAGER = 'yarn'

-# Automaticaly install dependencies as necessary, for _all_ npm template option usage
-[template-options.npm]
-auto-install = true

 # Task depends on npm install first running (if necessary)
 [[task]]